anna22itu/WebAppMobileTelloDroneCircus/README.md

 2. Module

    It has three different tabs: 'Home', 'Video' and 'Photo', look at the Figure to see the distribution of it.
-   - Home Page:
+   - Home Page: Allow the website to load and check that everything works correctly.
-   - Video Page:
+   - Video Page: It transmits the captured images in streaming from the mobile camera and sends them to the circus.
+Allows you to choose to transmit with the rear or front camera of the mobile.
-   - Photo Page:
+   - Photo Page: Transmite la foto tomada de la cámara del móvil y las envía al circo.
+Permite elegir transmitir con la cámara trasera o delantera del móvil.

 4. Demos